typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 reason for that: `Resource` is based on `bracket`).
 Ok, before moving forward it is worth to take a look to `bracket`.

-There are three stages when using `bracket`: _resource adquisition_, _usage_, and _release_.
+There are three stages when using `bracket`: _resource acquisition_, _usage_, and _release_.
 Each stage is defined by an `IO` instance.
 A fundamental property is that the _release_ stage will always be run regardless whether the _usage_ stage finished correctly or an exception was thrown during its execution.
-In our case, in the _adquisition_ stage we would create the streams, then in the _usage_ stage we will copy the contents, and finally in the release stage we will close the streams.
+In our case, in the _acquisition_ stage we would create the streams, then in the _usage_ stage we will copy the contents, and finally in the release stage we will close the streams.
 Thus we could define our `copy` function as
 follows: